- Building Services

 What issues does the Committee consider?

-The Committee reviews the proposed purpose, procedures, and subject populations to be used and determines if the benefits of the activity outweigh the risks to subjects.
+The Committee reviews the proposed purpose, procedures, and subject populations to be used and determine if the benefits of the activity outweigh the risks to subjects.
 Issues considered in this analysis include:

 - how subjects are approached to participate,